DefGuard/docs/deployment-strategies/overview.md

 ## Configure to your needs

+After the initial deployment is complete, you will usually need to adapt the instance to your environment and security requirements.
+This can include changing network-related settings, configuring external services, adjusting authentication options, tuning branding and SMTP settings, and managing other deployment-specific parameters.

-See our [configuration documentation](configuration.md) to learn about all the settings you can change in your deployment.
+See our [configuration documentation](configuration.md) for a full reference of the settings available through environment variables, options, and configuration files.

 ## Backup